Mark Price (musician)

-Mark Gerard Price (born 10 August 1959, in Nelson, Lancashire) is an English drummer known for being a member of All About Eve and Del Amitri.
+Mark Gerard Price (born 10 August 1959, in Nelson, Lancashire) is an English drummer known for being a member of Nik Kershaw's band, All About Eve and Del Amitri.

 Early life

 Mark Price grew up in Nelson, Lancashire and attended Walton High School, Burnley College of Art, and Manchester Polytechnic where he graduated in Graphic Design, moving to London in 1980.

 Career

 Nik Kershaw

-Price's joined Nik Kershaw's band in 1983, touring for the next four years, including at Live Aid in 1985.
+Price joined Nik Kershaw's band in 1983, touring for the next four years, including playing at Live Aid in 1985.

 All About Eve

 Price was recruited to All About Eve in 1987, during the recording of their first album.
-He appeared in photographs on the album cover even though he did not play on all of the songs, which instead featured the Mission's Mick Brown.
+He did play on the majority of songs, but others featured the Mission's Mick Brown.
 He remained with the band and featured on their next three albums until they split up in 1993.
 He briefly carried on with Marty Willson-Piper and Andy Cousin to create the one-off album Seeing Stars, and recorded with Julianne Regan's side project Mice.